-Honors designation is assigned to the top five percent of the graduating class, while the Honors designation is assigned to the next 15 percent, based on GPA averages of all MBA graduates from the previous academic year.
+Honors designation is assigned to the next fifteen percent, based on GPA averages of all MBA graduates from the previous academic year.

 Chicago Booth does not release the specific GPA cutoff information to students.
-The Honors and High Honors distinctions are noted on a student's diploma and official transcript.
+The honors and high honors distinctions are noted on a student's diploma and official transcript.

 The GPA calculations to determine these graduation distinctions will begin Monday, Week 6 of the quarter.
 If you have any blank or incomplete grades on your record at that time, you will be ineligible for honors consideration.
 Any grade changes posted after Monday, Week 6 will not be included in honors determination.
 Students graduating with honors will be notified by letter during Week 6 of the quarter.